EddieDover/fvtt-party-sheet-templates/README.md

 - **headerAlign** - Horizontal alignment for the header text: "left", "center", "right"
 - **minwidth** - Minimum column width in pixels (number, no quotes): `"minwidth": 100`
 - **maxwidth** - Maximum column width in pixels (number, no quotes): `"maxwidth": 200`
+- **maxheight** - Maximum height of the list in pixels (number, no quotes).
+If content exceeds this, a scrollbar appears: `"maxheight": 200`
 - **showSign** - (direct/direct-complex only) Show "+" for positive numbers: `"showSign": true`
 - **showTotal** - Show column total in footer (numeric values only): `"showTotal": true`
 - **colspan** - Span across multiple columns: `"colspan": 2`